rasipaint/chatochondria/README.md

 # Chatter

-visit: chat.cci.services
+visit: chat.cci.services and micmacro.com

-Hosted By cci.services and micmacro.com
+Hosted By cci.services and github.com

+Created by CCI and MicMacro

-# copyright 2019 Chatter.
+# Copyright 2019 Chatter.
 All rights reserved.